 Early settlers began to think of new ways to connect towns.
 However, people disagreed on the best way.
 Some liked railroads.
 They were fast and reliable but expensive.
 The first railroad between Milwaukee and Waukesha, for instance, started working in 1851.
-Others had heard about the success of plank roads in Canada.
-They heard these roads were better than dirt roads because travelers could carry heavier loads more quickly, they were smoother to travel on, Wisconsin was filled with trees to make them, and they were cheaper than railroads.
+Others caught wind of Canada’s successful plank roads.
+They heard these roads were better than dirt roads because travelers could carry heavier loads quicker, they were smoother to travel on, Wisconsin was filled with trees to make them, and they were cheaper than railroads.

 Additionally, plank roads were easy to make.
 Planks were laid down parallel with the dirt road.
 Then, longer and thicker planks were placed on top across the base planks.
 The edges of these planks were covered with dirt to keep them in place.

-Building these wooden roads also could boost the economy as Wisconsin was full of woodlands.
+Building these wooden roads could also boost the economy as Wisconsin was full of woodlands.
 Creating wooden roads would make more work for lumberjacks and sawmills.
-It seemed that plank roads would benefit a lot of people.
-That is why many were interested in funding plank roads.
-One problem was that the state government did not have the money to fund them.
-Lack of state funding was common.
+It seemed that plank roads would benefit a lot of people, which is why many were interested in funding plank roads.
+However, the state government did not have the money to fund them with the lack of state funding a persistent problem.

 Sylvanus Wade lived in Greenbush and ran the Wade House.
 The Wade House was a hotel, restaurant, dance hall, and public house.
 It was a great place to stop and get a meal cooked by Mrs. Wade, hear the local gossip, or to rest one’s head.
-Because Greenbush was half-way between Sheboygan and Fond du Lac, Sylvanus Wade thought tired travelers would stop.
+Because Greenbush was half-way between Sheboygan and Fond du Lac, Sylvanus Wade thought tired travelers would stop at his establishment.
 Building a plank road seemed like a great business venture.

 The road was funded by selling $25 shares of plank road company.
 The more shares one bought, the greater percentage of the profits one would get.
 Plank roads, as noted, were private roads.
 The owners placed toll booths on the road, and travelers had to pay to use the road.
 If the road was successful, Wade would get profits from people using it and staying at the Wade House.